The legal process for dealing with employment problems

 - hearing and deciding claims that a person has committed offences under the Employment Relations Act.

 Before considering a case, the Employment Court must look at whether the two sides have tried to resolve the problem by mediation.
 The court must order the two sides to go to mediation unless this would serve no constructive purpose, wouldn’t be in the public interest, or would undermine the urgent or interim nature of the case (see “Mediation” in this chapter).

 The court has the power to decide the case “as in equity and good conscience it thinks fit”, as long as its decision isn’t inconsistent with the law or the relevant employment agreement.
-It can hear evidence and receive information that wouldn’t strictly be admissible in other courts.
+This means it makes an overall assessment of what’s fair, taking into account all the circumstances of the cases.
+It can hear evidence and receive information that wouldn’t be allowed in other courts.

 Do I need a lawyer to represent me in the Employment Court?

 You and your employer can each choose to represent yourselves or to be represented by someone else, such as a union representative, a bargaining agent, or a lawyer.
 The law allows for people without legal training to appear as representatives in the Employment Court; however, because of the special skills needed, most people get an employment lawyer to represent them.